bluecandle/bluecandle/README.md

 I'm Jinyeong Kim.
 A software engineer from South Korea.

-- 🌱 I'm a software engineer with experience in web development and Machine Learning.
+- 🌱 I'm a software engineer with experience in Web Development and Machine Learning (especially deeplearning with computer vision).
-- 🔭 Currently working hard to utilize expertise and understanding of all aspects of software development and Machine Learning at [mAy-I](https://may-i.io/)
+- 🔭 Currently working hard to utilize expertise and understanding of all aspects of software development at [Dawinproperty(다윈중개)](https://dawin.xyz/)
-- 😄 I also enjoy working on web development projects mainly utilizing ReactJS, NodeJS.
 - 📫 How to reach me : jinyeongkim37@gmail.com

 <!--